What’s in my pantry? It’s time for a long-overdue pantry tour with healthy organized pantry tips.

 Protein Powders, Superfoods, Etc.

 This is one of my favorite spots in my pantry; maybe it’s the vibrant colors of spirulina, bee pollen or strawberry powder.
 You’ll find this stash on the left-hand side when you enter my pantry.
 I keep these fine powders, superfoods, etc., stored in these beautiful airtight glass canisters from The Container Store.
-They feature airtight silicon gasket lids and have a secure, tight fit.
+They feature airtight silicone gasket lids and have a secure, tight fit.
 They’re fun, easy, and make me happy to look at!

 Let’s Hear — And See! — It